Balance Sheet Strength Indicators

 - Distressed: <1.5x

-A company at 2.0x coverage is telling you it has about 1 bad year of earnings compression before fixed charges dominate decisions.
+A company at 2.0x coverage has about 1 bad year of earnings compression before fixed charges dominate every decision.

 If operating leases are large, reported leverage can understate reality by 2.0x-4.0x turns.
-Empirically, when operating leases exceed 2x reported debt, default rates were 31% higher than peers without that distortion.2 Practically, you either:
+Beaver, McNichols, and Rhie found that when operating leases exceed 2x reported debt, default rates ran 31% higher than peers without that distortion.2 You either:

-- apply a 7-8x lease-expense multiplier as a coarse capitalization step (retail is a common case).
+- apply a 7-8x lease-expense multiplier as a rough capitalization step (common in retail).

-Use the tiered thresholds, but treat them as prompts to examine composition:
+Use tiered thresholds, but treat them as prompts to examine composition:

 - Strong: >2.00x